tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 - **Finish the D3 vis** - with all the bells and whistles
 - **Try the Genius API** - apparently Genius has an API for music.
 I was thinking that the Genius API could be used to source information and assume its correct.

-but I guess that's for a later date.
+but I guess that's a TODO.